qianxliu/memory/journal.md

 If a journal is not public, so no one knows you writted a journal.
 And language.
 If I used 中文 to write a journal, there must be always people who won't understand. 中文 this language has too much differences with other languages.
 Or it's because of my personalities, from I was younger, I was accustomed to satisfying others.
 But indeed, I don't want to speak English but want to learn/live in other languages.
-日本语 and Romance languages are indeed better, somehow.
+日本语 and Romance languages are indeed better(familiar), somehow.
 And Русский(But I don't understand it very well.)
 Оппенгеймер learned two Germanic languages.
 All in all, English is also a language which I'm forgetting.
 Now I still keep the memory, because I thought not everyone understands my native language.
 But I think languages are easy.
 If you have an environment.
 Most Chinese don't speak 日本语, so when one day they went to the dreamed English lands.